acornamr/acornamr.github.io/docs/data-elements.md

 ## .acorn Files

-.acorn files can be read and loaded in memory with the command `base::load`.
+.acorn files can be read and loaded in memory with the R command `base::load`.

-for example `load(file = "SITE_2023-08-24_01H59.acorn")` loads the following R objects:
+for example `load(file = "SITE_2023-08-24_01H59.acorn")` loads a R list containing the following elements:

 - `redcap_f01f05_dta`: one patient enrolment per row. patient_id is hashed.
 - `redcap_hai_dta`: one survey element per row.